fortinetdev/terraform-provider-fortios/website/docs/d/fortios_router_policy6.html.markdown

 * `comments` - Optional comments.
 * `internet_service_id` - Destination Internet Service ID.
 The structure of `internet_service_id` block is documented below.
 * `internet_service_custom` - Custom Destination Internet Service name.
 The structure of `internet_service_custom` block is documented below.
+* `internet_service_fortiguard` - FortiGuard Destination Internet Service name.
+The structure of `internet_service_fortiguard` block is documented below.
+* `users` - List of users.
+The structure of `users` block is documented below.
+* `groups` - List of user groups.
+The structure of `groups` block is documented below.

 The `srcaddr` block contains: